 Consumer behavior is the study of individuals and businesses and how they select products or services.
-The purpose of studying consumer behavior is to better understand consumer psychology and motivations that go into selling your business to prospective clients.
+The purpose of studying consumer behavior is to better understand consumer psychology.
+Moreover, motivations that go into selling your business to prospective clients.

-When you understand your consumers, you are able to gear all aspects of your business towards fitting your consumer’s needs best, from marketing campaigns to sales pitches, to customer support responses.
+When you understand your consumers, you are able to gear all aspects of your business towards fitting your consumer’s needs.
+Therefore, being able to adapt marketing campaigns, sales pitches and customer support responses.

-When you really understand your consumer, you can even start proactively anticipating what they need to make the decision that you want them to make – meaning more sales and better retention for your business.
+When you really understand your consumer, you can even start proactively anticipating.
+For instance; what do they need to make the decision that you want them to make.
+This would mean more sales and better retention for your business.

 Consumer psychology covers a range of topics, including:

-- Consumer behavior while researching and shopping in-store or online
+- consumer behavior research – shopping in-store or online

 At Hello Bar, understanding consumer psychology is essential for success.
-While pop-ups may seem the smallest aspect of marketing, they are the perfect playing ground for gaining insight into customer behavior and underlying psychologies because they are simple and easily tested.
+Pop-ups may seem like the smallest aspect of marketing.
+However, they are the perfect playing ground for gaining insight into customer behavior.
+Why?
+Because they are simple and easily tested.

-Let’s dive into our biggest consumer psychology takeaways from more than a decade of testing lead generation campaigns at Hello Bar, a Neil Patel company.
+Let’s dive into our biggest consumer psychology takeaways.
+These are from more than a decade of testing lead generation campaigns at Hello Bar, a Neil Patel company.

 Even the smallest detail within a marketing campaign, sales pitch, or support message can send a message to your audience.

-While the background color of a website page or graphic may not seem important (standard white is a great default, right?), it can be crucial when it comes to perfecting your customer's interaction with the graphic.
+The background color of a website page or graphic may not seem important.
+However, it can be crucial when it comes to perfecting your customer’s interaction with the graphic.